MaxRichard2007/Guess-My-Number/README.md

-# Guess-My-Number
+# Guess My Number

-Hi everyone👋<br>
-My project name (guess my number🤔).<br>
+Welcome to Guess My Number game!
+This project is a simple number guessing game where you have to guess the secret number.

+## Introduction

-In this game you have to guess what the secret number is?<br>
+In this game, you will try to guess the secret number chosen by the computer.
+You will be given hints about whether your guess is too high or too low.
+Try to guess the number in as few attempts as possible!

-And in this repository you can see two folders named version 1 and 2<br>
+## Getting Started

+To get started with the game, simply download or clone this repository to your local machine.
+You will find two folders: `version1` and `version2`.
+Each folder contains a different version of the game.

+## Versions

+### Version 1

-In folder one (version 1) you can play and enjoy the game, but you have bad code, the (do not repeat) rule is not respected.<br>
+In the `version1` folder, you can play and enjoy the game, but the code may not be as optimized as it could be.
+Additionally, the "do not repeat" rule might not be respected in this version.

+### Version 2

-But in folder two (version 2) we have the game that you saw in version 1, but the code is much cleaner and the rule (do not repeat) is respected.<br><br>
+In the `version2` folder, you will find an improved version of the game.
+The code is cleaner, and the "do not repeat" rule is respected in this version.
+Feel free to explore and enjoy the improvements!

-And thanks to <a href="https://github.com/jonasschmedtmann">Jonas Schmidtman</a>
+## Credits

-for his wonderful work<br><br>
+Special thanks to [Jonas Schmedtmann](https://github.com/jonasschmedtmann) for his wonderful work and inspiration.

-Enjoy the game🙏
+## Enjoy the Game!

+Feel free to play the game and have fun!
+If you have any questions or feedback, don't hesitate to reach out.